 What should I do if I have concerns about safety in my research lab?

 Graduate students who have concerns about their lab and/or behaviors inconsistent with or in violation of the COVID-19 Workplace Safety Policy should report those concerns to their department Director of Graduate Studies and also to the Associate Dean of Student Support Services, Maria Suarez in the Graduate School, if appropriate.

 The Guidelines for Resuming Research on campus is available on the Research at Brown website.

 What should I do if they don't feel safe returning to or continuing with lab work and have not been able to resolve it with their DGS or advisor?

-Following the Resuming Research Guidance and Resuming Research FAQs, graduate students (whenever possible) should first speak with their DGS about their concerns about their lab work and explore with the assistance of the DGS whether a reasonable accommodation and/or flexible work arrangement can be identified.
+Following the Resuming Research Guidance, graduate students (whenever possible) should first speak with their DGS about their concerns about their lab work and explore with the assistance of the DGS whether a reasonable accommodation and/or flexible work arrangement can be identified.
 If a student has spoken to their advisor and DGS and/or feels unable to address their concerns and wants additional assistance addressing their concerns, they should schedule an appointment with Maria Suarez, Associate Dean of Student Support in the Graduate School.
 Students with personal health concerns should register with SAS (Student Accessibility Services).

 What will the Graduate School do with these student concerns?